meshenger-app/meshenger-android/README.md

 ## Similar Projects

-* [linphone](https://linphone.org/) - many features, uses SIP, not geared towards direct IP connections
+* [linphone](https://linphone.org/) - many features, uses SIP, can use IP addresses, but not easy to use
 * [Keet](https://keet.io) - many features, uses a DHT, Bitcoin payments
 * [Briar](https://briarproject.org/) - text messages only, for the Internet the Tor network is used
 * [Jami](https://jami.net/) - many features, but might not work in mesh or local networks